-Give almond milk, rice milk, or coconut milk a try.
+Give almond milk, cashew milk, or coconut milk a try.
 But be sure to read the labels, because some of these non-dairy milk alternatives can be high in sugar and unhealthy oils, such as safflower oil.
-Make sure your coconut milk contains only coconut and water, without unhealthy additives such as carrageenan, guar gum, and evaporated cane juice.
+Make sure your non-dairy milk contains only cashews, coconut, or almonds, and of course, water, without unhealthy additives such as carrageenan, guar gum, and evaporated cane juice.

 Keep in mind that being successful with Beyond Diet is not dependent on going organic overnight.
 Take baby steps and congratulate yourself on the small victories.
 In time, you will become leaner and healthier than you ever thought possible!